Afghanistan: Taliban seize millions from former Afghan officials | DW | 15.09.2021

 Its been reported that there are weekly limits of $200, and queues of people trying to access money.

-The Taliban-controlled central bank has said that all commercial operations are taking place under strict supervision and reported that it was functioning better than before, adding that: "The banks are completely secure."
+The Taliban-controlled central bank has said that all commercial operations are taking place under strict supervision and reported that it was functioning better than before, adding: "The banks are completely secure."

 kb/wmr (Reuters, AFP)